 The levelness influences the performance of the tray.
 If the tray is out of level, the clear liquid height on the tray will be locally non-uniform.
 This will then affect the gas flow and lead to a lower efficiency and capacity of the tray.
 The common approach to face a problem like this is shimming of the support rings.
 By the use of metal strips of 1mm thickness the lower points of the support ring are build up to be even with the highest point.
 For this work it is necessary to remove the active area of the tray and loose the inlet and outlet parts.
 With this repair work only the support rings can be brought in level.
 Every deformation or sagging of the tray parts will not be rectified by this procedure.
 In Figure 2a the same tray of Figure 1b is shown after the shimming process.
 As it can be seen, the supports are totally in level but the deformation remains at the center area.
-Even with this huge effort for removing the major parts of the tray and rectification of the deformed parts would have been required.
+Even with this huge effort for removing the major parts of the tray and recification of the deformed parts would have been required.
 Therefore a different approach was chosen.
 RVT-PE developed a so called adjustment bracket.
 These parts are equipped to the tray after installation, using the existing joints at the downcomers.
 For the rectification of the unevenness it is not necessary to remove major parts of the tray.
 Only the adjustment brackets are installed at the downcomer walls.
-The construction of the adjustment brackets are installed at the downcomer walls.

-have to be removed and are replaced by the threaded rods of the bracket.
+The construction of the adjustment brackets allows a positioning with threaded rods that fit into the existing holes in the tray area.
+The bolts in the tray area have to be removed and are replaced by the threaded rods of the bracket.
 The threaded rods are used to adjust the height of the tray area and to fix the tray panel like the bolted joint before.
 Figure 2b shows the same tray like Figure 1b after installation of the adjustment brackets.
 More than 90% of the tray area are within the allowable level tolerance of 6mm.
 Only the support ring area at the east is still out of level tolerance.